Salesforce Outage Highlights Why Backup is Critical

 1. You are Responsible for your Data

 This was not a one-off case.
 Salesforce had a debilitating outage in 2016 that wiped out hours of data.
 And it doesn’t apply only to Salesforce – all SaaS providers are susceptible.
-G Suite experienced an outage this year, not its first.
+Google Workspace experienced an outage this year, not its first.
 Microsoft too had a recent shutdown, not its first either.
-Salesforce, G Suite and O 365 are best-in-class SaaS providers and have stringent security measures and audits, however, mistakes, outages, and disruptions can happen to even the most secure applications.
+Salesforce, Google Workspace and O 365 are best-in-class SaaS providers and have stringent security measures and audits, however, mistakes, outages, and disruptions can happen to even the most secure applications.
 The bottom-line is that organizations are ultimately responsible for their own data’s security and ensuring business continuity.

 2. Fine-tune User Privileges